Vertical Gallery is a patron of Chicago street art. (Photos: via Instagram @VerticalGallery)

 Pilsen.
-Venture over to Chicago’s center of Mexican culture , and you’ll be rewarded with some of city’s finest street art.
+Venture over to the city’s center of Mexican culture , and you’ll be rewarded with some of Chicago’s finest street art.
 “This area was one of the first to have a mix of local, national and international murals,” Hull said.

 For a taste of neighborhood history, be sure to check out the vibrant murals and mosaics along the 16th street railroad, from Ashland to Halsted.
-Gangs used to mark their territory on the 12-foot-high embankment supporting the tracks; now, the two-mile stretch is home to brilliant work by socially-conscious artists.
+Gangs used to mark their territory on the 12-foot-high embankment supporting the tracks; now, the two-mile stretch is home to brilliant Chicago graffiti.

 South Wabash Arts Corridor.
 This strip is the newest area of the city to enjoy large-scale (think: HUGE) wall murals from every corner of the world.

 “Major international street art icons Shepard Fairey, POSE, RETNA and Cleon Peterson were the first to appear last year, and now Vertical Gallery is partnering with Columbia College to bring new murals from Hebru Brantley (Chicago), Never2501 (Italy), EINE (UK), HERA (Germany),” Hull said.